-- Seamless and efficient transfer between all intended transport modes: - Better integration with the local urban context, including public realm and existing and future land uses; - High quality passenger information relating to all public transport modes serving the interchange and to the interchange surrounds; - Safe and secure passenger interchange in terms of shelters, lighting, seating and pedestrian accessibility; and - Integration of management systems, maintenance, architecture, property etc. across operators.
+- Seamless and efficient transfer between all intended transport modes; - Better integration with the local urban context, including public realm and existing and future land uses; - High quality passenger information relating to all public transport modes serving the interchange and to the interchange surrounds; - Safe and secure passenger interchange in terms of shelters, lighting, seating, cycle parking and pedestrian / cycling accessibility; and - Integration of management systems, maintenance, architecture, property etc. across operators.